helium/HIP/0064-wifi-dao.md

 1. Surge-pricing style dynamic multipliers based on data transfer activity for individual regions
 2. Bespoke incentives for oracles and manufacturers on the basis of changing network demands

-Once emissions are distributed to hotspots and oracles, HWIFI owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their HWIFI for veHWIFI in a process similar to the veHNT mechanism described in HIP 51.
+Once emissions are distributed to Hotspots and oracles, HWIFI owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their HWIFI for veHWIFI in a process similar to the veHNT mechanism described in HIP 51.

 Users can choose to delegate their veHWIFI for three core purposes:

-1. Stakeholder staking to specific hotspots or service providers.
+1. Stakeholder staking to specific Hotspots or service providers.
 2. Oracle delegation in order to earn future emissions.
 3. Governance participation in subDAO proposals for core matters.